 Alysha recounts how having her first child forced her to face up to and recognise some of the constraints that had been present in her relationship with her mother.
 Their incredibly close bond felt at times more so akin to being best friends.
 Cracks however began to appear as her mother tried to influence how she should be raising her newborn son, and it highlighted how that harmony had perhaps been maintained all these years by Alysha’s willingness to let her mother take the lead in the relationship.
 The new dynamic of becoming a mother herself rocked everything as she found a confidence and absolute conviction in how she wanted to mother.
 Time and a second baby have helped them to re-establish their relationship, which is now good, yet, a very different type of bond to what they had before.

 Having my own child prompted me to give my own beautiful mother 'much more grace', a turn of phrase spoken by Neri James in a Mother Muse article, that captured so much of what I'd been feeling in so few words.
 I’ve certainly found kindred spirits amongst other women on this.
 As I found my rhythm as a mother it melted some of the barriers that I’d built up over years.
-My defence mechanism in no longer wanting to carry some of her pain meant that I’d pushed her so far to arms length both emotionally and physically there was a period of time I would rarely allow her to hug me.
 Becoming a mother myself and understanding that depth of feeling and love, coupled with an awareness of generational trauma, prompted a major shift.
-I had already started to let her back in as I missed her – but motherhood prompted it fully and it was and continues to be lovely.
 What I recognise is that whilst I softened, I was also emotionally stronger than ever and I think it was perhaps that balance within myself I needed to reach to re-set our relationship.

 I know other women who have incredible bonds with their mothers that have only deepened as a result of motherhood.
 Rebecca had her mother by her side as she gave birth and she acknowledges how her own daughter shares so many similarities with her amazing mother.
 Seeking counsel from her mum when the more colourful sides of her daughter’s personality emerge provides her with a perspective grounded in experience – both her mothers and her own from growing up.